 The BOC Confidentiality and Non-Disclosure Policy ensures the confidentiality of all information pertaining to BOC and outlines the shared responsibility of protecting that information by all who interact with the organization.
 The policy also states the circumstances in which information can be shared.

 The BOC Recertification Policy governs the requirements for maintaining BOC certification.
 The major provisions included in this policy are:

 The BOC Test Development Policy incorporates rigorous standards in its Job Analysis studies – conducted every five years – to ensure that content outlines and examinations are correct and related to the current job field.
 We also conduct annual test development meetings with subject matter experts to draft new examinations and verify that the content outlines are current and relevant.
-As a candidate or certificant, you can request a summary of a complete job analysis at any time.
+As job analyses are public information, you can request a summary of a complete job analysis at any time.

 The Voluntary Relinquishment form is for BOC certificants who are interested in dropping their certification honorably.
 If a certificant is retiring or no longer wishes to remain BOC-certified, voluntary relinquishment allows a certificant to do so in good form.
 Please carefully consider exercising the option of voluntary relinquishment.
 Regaining good standing once certification is suspended or revoked can be much more difficult and costly.

 The Video Practical Examination Resubmission Policy for orthotists and prosthetists outlines the process whereby candidates who do not pass their video exam do not have to resubmit portions of the exam they complete successfully.